 She also talks a lot about unconditional love which, on the surface, sounds too soft and flowery to me, but when I think about it, and question my own resistance to practicing unconditional love, I see all the benefits that she describes.

 I recognize how much BETTER practicing unconditional love is than holding on to the alternative… conditional love – which basically means, I’ll only love you, or this, or myself, or them, or that, if certain conditions are met.
 If those conditions aren’t met, I won’t love.
 See how manipulative that sounds just in that simple explanation?

-Three of the favorite things I’ve learned so far from Brooke are massive action (which I just described and which I’ve successfully used to create momentum in my own life), the expression “Nothing Matters, so go all in” and “you can be wrong about me.”
+Three of the favorite things I’ve learned so far from Brooke are massive action (which I just described and which I’ve successfully used to create momentum in my own life), the expression “nothing matters, so go all in” and “you can be wrong about me.”

-So, for example, for me with my Podcast.
+So, for example, for me with my podcast.
 What if I had a fear that no one would listen to it or that it wouldn’t sound the way I want it to sound?

 If I apply the belief “nothing matters so go all in”, I can answer my own question about what if no one listens.
-No one’s listening – that doesn’t matter!
+No one is listening – that doesn’t matter!
 Just do the podcast!
 Just go all in!
 What about my lack of knowledge about how to produce a podcast?
 What if I don’t know all the technical stuff and have to re-do it or it doesn’t sound professional?
 Again, It doesn’t matter- just jump right in and figure it out!
 Since nothing matters, there’s nothing to lose!
 There’s no risk!